cyentific-rni/SAG/README.md

 ## Acknowledgements
-This project has been partially funded by the Research Council of Norway (Grant: 303585 - CyberHunt).
+This project has been partially funded by the Research Council of Norway (Grant Number: 303585 - CyberHunt).

 ## Research Team